 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) publishes that about 16 million Americans struggle with an alcohol use disorder (AUD).
 Alcohol is one of the most commonly consumed psychoactive substances in the world.
 Most people can drink it safely and without cause for concern.
 It is, however, an addictive substance, and problematic use can lead to both alcohol dependence and the onset of alcoholism.

-Family history can indeed contribute to the onset of alcoholism, but as the National Council on Alcoholism and Drug Dependence (NCADD) publishes, this is not the whole story.
+Family history can indeed contribute to the onset of alcoholism, but this is not the whole story.
 Environmental factors, personal metabolism and biological aspects, and social influences can all contribute to the development of the disorder.

 Alcohol consumption and drinking have played a role in society for centuries.
 Alcohol has a long and storied history.